Robert D. Sack: Notable opinions

-Bailey v.
-Pataki, 708 F.3d 391 (2d Cir.
-2013): Sack, writing for the panel, held that the due process right to notice and an adversarial hearing prior to involuntary civil commitment to a psychiatric facility was clearly established, and thus defendants, who included the former Governor of New York and various state officials, were not entitled to qualified immunity.

-Marvel Characters, Inc. v.
-Kirby, 726 F.3d 119 (2d Cir.
-2013): Sack, writing for the panel, held that children of influential comic book artist Jack Kirby, who produced drawings for Marvel Comics, had no rights to Kirby's works between 1958 and 1963 because those drawings were "works made for hire" within the meaning of the Copyright Act of 1976.

-United States v.
-Stewart, 686 F.3d 156 (2d Cir.
-2012) (Stewart II): Sack, writing for the panel, held that in the resentencing of Lynne Stewart, her First Amendment rights were not abridged when the district court considered her public statements as a basis for quadrupling her original sentence; such use of public statements did not impermissibly chill speech.

 Barclays Capital, Inc. v.
 Theflyonthewall.com, 650 F.3d 876 (2d Cir.
 2011): Sack, writing for the panel, concluded that the tort of hot news misappropriation was preempted by the Copyright Act as applied to the facts of the instant case, which concerned a novel lawsuit by various investment banks, which publish and disseminate equity research reports, against a small Internet-based aggregator of stock tips which sold the investment banks' recommendations to its own clients.

-United States v.
-Stewart, 590 F.3d 93 (2d Cir.
-2009) (Stewart I): Sack, writing for a majority of the panel, affirmed the convictions of Lynne Stewart, the former attorney for "Blind Sheik" Omar Abdel-Rahman, on various counts including conspiracy, providing material support to terrorists, and defrauding the U.S. government, arising out of her conduct in knowingly passing information between her client and his supporters in Egypt in violation of government-ordered "special administrative measures".
-The panel also vacated her sentence and remanded for re-sentencing in light of Stewart's possible perjury at her trial as well as intervening factual developments in the case.

 Arar v.
 Ashcroft, 585 F.3d 559 (2d Cir.
 2009): Sack, dissenting in part from the majority opinion en banc, wrote that a Bivens remedy should have been available to a dual Canadian-Syrian citizen who was detained by federal officials at John F. Kennedy airport, repeatedly denied access to a lawyer, and subsequently removed to Syria to be interrogated under torture by Syrian authorities for ten months.